mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-10-23-success-criteria-21-years-in.md

 - is my workload about right?
 "Too light" is arguably just as damaging "too heavy" here!

 - where do I want to be in 5 years?
 10 years?
-It's a cliched interview question but a good career question to ask _yourself_ from time to time - and one worth thinking seriously thinking about the answer to
+It's a cliched interview question but a good career question to ask yourself from time to time - and one to which it's worth thinking carefully about your answer

-Careers can take surprising turns, and with an appreciation that success can take many forms, it's well worth being open to explore options that come along: you might _think_ you want to solve the worlds Big Data replication problems but you might discover that teaching new graduates a _Starting Out With SQL_ course gives you more of a buzz than you've had in years!
+Careers can take surprising turns, and with an appreciation that success can take many forms, it's well worth being open to exploring options that come along: you might _think_ you want to solve the worlds Big Data replication problems but you might discover that teaching new graduates a _Starting Out With SQL_ course gives you more of a buzz than you've had in years!